renatoferreira656/GoogleApiPOC/README.md

 ```

 #### `POST` /api/location/coordinates/batch
-Multipart request to upload an UTF-8 file with one address per line, example:
+Multipart request to upload a file with one address per line:

 ##### Example
 ###### Request file: